marklee77/marklee77.github.io/source/_posts/2015-09-04-harness-software-carpentry-bootcamp-retrospective.markdown

-entire lesson, but there were some delays caused by improperly configured software, and one of the cloud services did not respond well to the load it was given, thus demonstrating the need to allocate sufficient time for debugging and thoroughly test in advance.
+entire lesson, but there were some delays caused by improperly configured software, and one of the cloud services did not respond well to the load it was given, thus demonstrating the need to allocate sufficient time for debugging and thoroughly test everything in advance.